How to Get Rid of Jaw Pain on One Side: Causes and Solutions

 • Correct Poor Posture: Slouching or looking down at screens for long periods can throw off your neck and jaw alignment.
 Practice good ergonomic habits to maintain balance.

-• Use a Night Guard if Recommended: If you’re a nighttime grinder or clencher, a custom-fit oral appliance can protect your teeth and ease jaw stress.
+• Use a Night Guard if Recommended: If you’re a night-time grinder or clencher, a custom-fit oral appliance can protect your teeth and ease jaw stress.

-• Stay Consistent with Dental Visits: Regular checkups can catch early signs of grinding, joint dysfunction, or bite misalignment before they cause more serious issues.
+• Stay Consistent with Dental Visits: Regular check-ups can catch early signs of grinding, joint dysfunction, or bite misalignment before they cause more serious issues.

 Final Thought